davexre/Annealer-PCB/README.md

  - Two auxiliary headers (signal pin and ground, could be used for a variety of control purposes)
  - Multipurpose header (3 signals and ground, can hook up an encoder with button, or any other use)
  - Two LEDs for troubleshooting and confirmation of code
+ - I2C connector to add an LCD or other I2C based device
  - Reset button

+ ## IMPORTANT NOTE

+ If you use the I2C connector, be aware that you cannot use Proximity sensor 2 or Thermistor 2 on some boards (like the Arduino Uno).
+Any board that ties SDA and SCL pins to A4/A5 will encounter this issue.
+I recommend that you pick the functions you wish to use, and only install connectors or headers for those functions (ie, only install the I2C connector **or** the Proximity 2 and Thermistor 2 connectors!

  ## Example Implementation
  My code for implementation is here: https://github.com/davexre/Annealer-Control - note that I don't make use of